salavala/CosmosDBForMultitenantApplications/README.md

 Congratulation, You have completed the second challenge and now you know how to store data in Azure Storage accounts!!

-## Challenge-3: Design Cosmos DB Account to serve small, medium and large customers
+## Challenge-3: Design Cosmos DB Accounts to serve small, medium and large customers

+### Small size customers -
+Create a Shared container with partition key per tenant

+### Partitioning Strategy for many mid size customers
+Group customer data into each container based on the line of business

+Create container per each tenant

+### Partitioning Strategy for large customers
+Create dedicated container per each tenant and restrict through put for a noisy neighbor

+Create one database account for customer

+### Tenant Data larger than 20 GB:

 ## Challenge-4: Build ADF Pipelines to load data into Cosmos DB